Babelvis/ansible-library-demo/readme.md

 Bas Magré <bas.magre@babelvis.nl>

-If you have a custom API within your organization that needs to communicate with your Ansible automation, you can solve this in several ways.
+If you have Ansible automation within your organization that needs to communicate with a custom API, you can solve this in several ways.
 Perhaps a few curl commands in bash lines with `ansible.builtin.shell`.
 It's not pretty, but you could create a task with inputs.
 A better approach would be to create a module.
 It sounds complicated, but it's actually quite manageable if you have a little Python knowledge.

 For this example, we have a simple API that we need to call from Ansible.
-The power of Ansible is that it only makes changes when necessary (immutable).
+The power of Ansible is that it only makes changes when necessary (idempotent).
 So, you need to take this into account in your module.
 Compare existing values ​​with what (possibly) needs to be changed.

 ## Run demo api

-There is a demo api in the folder `api-dotnet-src` we only need the run the docker container.
+There is a demo api in the folder `api-dotnet-src` we only need to run the docker container.
 But the source code is here if you want to see it.

 ```bash
 cd api-dotnet-src